sjp38/hackermail/USAGE.md

       (SeongJae Park, 24/02/16 16:58)
 ```

-If the system is having [b4](https://b4.docs.kernel.org/) installed, the
+The command downloads whole mails of the thread from the internet and shows the
-command downloads whole mails of the thread and shows the list.
-If the system
+list.
+If the system is not able to download the mials from the internet, only
-is not having `b4`, only the mails of the thread in the previously generated
+the mails of the thread in the previously generated list is listed.
+Note that
-list is listed.
-Note that the mail identifiers are newly generated when `b4`
+the mail identifiers are newly generated when mails are downloaded from the
-is used.
+internet.

 Reading Mails
 =============